nguyenalison/best-matched-restaurants-an/README.md

      - Complexity in set up and configuration
      - Performance overhead because of abstraction
      - Without a frontend interface Hibernate logs can be cluttered and difficult for users to interpret

+## Service
+My original approach was to use NamedQueries for each type of criteria (matchByName, matchByRating, matchByDistance, etc.).
+I have decided to use an TypedQuery Entity manager which is used to manage peristing the entities.
+This is a good decision for scalability, should there be CRUD implementation for peristing to the database.
+For this application Entity Manager is only used to query over entites.

 # Setup